Download Report

 Collaborate on interventions, measuring and assigning reductions.

-When value chain partners work collectively with their suppliers to implement value chain interventions, everyone wins.
+When partners in the same value chain work collectively to implement value chain interventions, everyone wins.
 Keeping the activity within the value chain, rather than selling carbon credits to external organizations, allows you to focus resources on reductions as well as help others in your value chain reach their targets.
-Suppliers should establish emissions factors for improved and unimproved commodities and report them separately to their customers to ensure that companies unable to claim a reduction will use the correct emissions factors.
+Raw material producers should establish emissions factors for improved and unimproved raw materials and report them separately to their customers to ensure that companies able to claim the reduction can capture the full benefits, and those unable to claim a reduction will use the correct emissions factors.

 Recommendation 2